panaxeo/edu_devops/k8s/README.md

 # README

-1. Create new git branch (from main) e.g. dev-jozko-kukuricudus and checkout into it
+1. Create new git branch (from main) e.g. dev-jozko-kukuricudus and checkout into it (you can also check branch dev-mkoplinger as an example)

 2. Deploy the argo-cd app